NiborGnu/color-game/README.md

 + The website was tested on the following browsers: Chrome, Firefox, Edge

-    - Chrome
+    - Chrome I tested playing the game on diffrent levels and made sure all buttons worked.
+No errors

     ![Chrome](documentation/chrome-test.png)

-    - Firefox
+    - Firefox I tested playing the game on diffrent levels and made sure all buttons worked.
+No errors

     ![Firefox](documentation/firefox-test.png)

-    - Edge
+    - Edge I tested playing the game on diffrent levels and made sure all buttons worked.
+No errors

     ![Edge](documentation/edge-test.png)